ustaxcourt/ef-cms/docs/dependency-updates.md

 ### pdfjs-dist

 - `pdfjs-dist` has a major version update to ^3.x,x.
-A devex card has been created to track work being done towards updating.
+A devex card has been created to track work being done towards updating the package.
 Please add notes and comments to [this card](https://trello.com/c/gjDzhUkb/1111-upgrade-pdfjs-dist).

 ### Incrementing the Node Cache Key Version

-It's rare to need to increment or change the cache key.
-One reason you may want to do so is if something happens while storing the cache which corrupts it.
-For example, a few months ago a package failed to install while the cache was being stored.
-CircleCI had no idea that the installation didn't go according to plan and saved the corrupted cache.
-In this case, we incremented the cache key version so that CircleCI was forced to reinstall the node dependencies and save them under the new key.
-The cache key can be updated by searching within config.yml for vX-npm and vX-cypress where X is the current version of the cache key, then increment the version found.
+It's rare to need modify cache key.
+One reason you may want to do so is if a package fails to install properly, and CircleCI, unaware of the failed installation, stores the corrupted cache.
+In this case, we will need to increment the cache key version so that CircleCI is forced to reinstall the node dependencies and save them under the new key.
+The cache key can be updated by searching within config.yml for `vX-npm` and `vX-cypress` where X is the current version of the cache key, then increment the version found.